littlehawk93/csc364asm/README.md

     csc364asm -f /path/to/source.asm -o /output/file/path.hex

+If no input file is provided, the assembler will read from stdin and output the compiled code to stdout.
+You can redirect stdin and stdout to effectively read and write from / to files.

+    csc364asm < /path/to/source.asm > /output/file/path.hex

 The assembler will provide error messages with associated line numbers when an error is encountered.